ZedOps8/ExponentUp-DummySales/README.md

 ## Overview

 Welcome to the ExponentUp Dummy Sales Analysis and Forecasting project repository!
-This project is designed to showcase your skills in data analysis, specifically focusing on business and sales data.
+This project is designed to showcase my skills in data analysis, specifically focusing on business and sales data.
 The goal is to apply various data analysis techniques, with a specialization in time series analysis, to derive valuable insights, accurate sales forecasting, and the creation of an interactive dashboard.

 ## Project Drive